microsoft/ApplicationInsights-iOS/README.md

 [MSAIApplicationInsights renewSessionWithId:@"4815162342"];
 ```

-### 9.3.
+### 8.3.
 Users

 Normally, a random anonymous ID is automatically generated for every user of your app by the SDK.
-Alternatively you can set your own user ID or other user attributes, which will then be attached to all telemetry events and crashes:
+Alternatively you can set your own user ID or other user attributes, which will then be attached to all telemetry events:
 ```objectivec
   [[MSAIApplicationInsights sharedInstance] setUserWithConfigurationBlock:^(MSAIUser *user) {
     user.userId = @"your_user_id";